This week, an original essay by Adam Farrer. Image by Emma Gibbs.

 “Embarrassed by grief?
 Try Valium.
 It really works!”

 But it wasn’t enough to leave the house; the garden was also littered with the fallout of grieving.
-Everyone gathered to write messages to him and tie them to helium-filled balloons before releasing them into the sky.
+Everyone gathered to write messages to Robert and tie them to helium-filled balloons before releasing them into the sky.
 I wrote “You idiot.
 I love you,” then batted my balloon into the air, hoping it would land in the path of a simpleton who needed to feel wanted.

 But I felt smothered, as I knew I would.
 So, when my dad offered to show me where it all ended for Robert, I took him up on it and we made the short walk down to the seafront.